pdcarlson/stewardship-hub/README.md

 ### 2. Admin Dashboard
 -   **Dynamic Budget Tracking**: Provides a real-time overview of the semester's finances, including total budget, amount spent, amount remaining, and a visual progress bar.
 -   **Intelligent Spending Projection**: Projects total semester spending by analyzing the historical average weekly cost of recurring items.
 -   **Usage Reporting & Projection Control**: Displays a report of the average weekly purchase count and cost for each recurring item.
-The admin can manually deactivate or reactivate items to include or exclude them from budget projections.
+The admin can manually deactivate or reactivate items from this report to include or exclude them from budget projections.
 -   **Purchase Management (CRUD)**: The admin can create, read, update, and delete itemized purchases.
 A bulk import feature allows for pasting receipt text for quick logging.
 -   **Shopping List**: Automatically populated when members report an item out of stock or when an admin approves a member suggestion.